marisks/blog/src/documents/posts/2015-05-04-episerver-working-with-scheduled-jobs-programmatically.html.md

 ---

 <p class="lead">
 EPiServer provides Scheduled Jobs to run background tasks on schedule.
-By default those has simple scheduling available, but sometimes you might need more advanced scheduling techniques.
+By default those have simple scheduling available, but sometimes you might need more advanced scheduling techniques.
 EPiServer provides API for that.
 </p>

 In older versions _EPiServer_ had used _ScheduledJob_ class as [active record](http://en.wikipedia.org/wiki/Active_record_pattern) to manipulate _Scheduled Jobs_, but now all _active record_ methods became obsolete.
 New way of working with _Scheduled Jobs_ is using _ScheduledJobRepository_.
 It provides several methods to get and store _Scheduled Jobs_ which might be useful: